Sunlight forced my eyes open.

 …

-I shook Lucifer’s illegitimate child by the collar!
+I shook Lucifer’s illegitimate child by the pants!

-I stopped in my tracks—the echo still rippled through the chamber.
-The angels around us stood motionless, their wings folded neatly against their backs, statuesque.
+I stopped in my tracks, the echo still rippled through the chamber.
+The angels around us stood motionless, their wings neatly folded, statuesque.

 I tried asking Sandalphon where that “Young Master” had gone, only to realize that communicating with him was an uphill battle.
 I gave up.